rup05h/convolutional_neural_network_and_transfer_learning/README.md

 # Computer Vision for Healthcare
-In this repository we explore how to detect Pneumonia from X-ray reports using CNN and transfer learning
+In this repository we explore how to detect Pneumonia from X-ray images using CNN and transfer learning